gee-community/GEE-Dev-Docs/docs/styleguide.md

 * Is there anything missing?
 * Have I made the right assumptions about my audience?

-The following sections show the main, top-level organization for the concept and tutorial doc types.
+The following sections show the main, top-level organization for different doc types.
 Use these sections to start your outlines.
+There are also template files linked below which you can rename and use to start writing!

 ### Writing a API doc

-To help you create new API documentation, you can use the template file HERE
+To help you create new API documentation, you can use the template file HERE NEED TO ADD

 A API doc has these major sections:

 * Title
+    * Use the full GEE command for which you are developing an API document e.g. ee.Classifier.gmoMaxEnt
 * Overview
-    * Don't use the heading "Overview" or any other heading.
-Just start at the first sentence.
+    * Explain here what this API command does in at most three sentences.
 * Body
     * Provides the details.
     * Contains headings and subheadings as needed to make the content easy to skim.